What to expect for your personal finances in 2018

 Companies in high-demand fields should offer pay raises and other incentives to help attract and retain workers.
 Those not in high-demand fields may see some improvements in workplace conditions too.

-Experts like Chamberlain are warning job-holders not to get lulled into complacency by the unusually long U.S. economic expansion.
-As economists say: times are good until they aren’t.
-Chamberlain said this is a good time to prepare for an inevitable downturn by socking away money in savings, polishing your resume and keeping your list of work accomplishments handy.
+Experts like Chamberlain are warning jobholders not to get lulled into complacency by the unusually long U.S. economic expansion.
+As economists say: Times are good until they aren’t.
+Chamberlain said this is a good time to sock away money in savings and polish your résumé.

-A. This is the big question mark for many.
-The tax overhaul bill, which passed Congress Wednesday and is awaiting the signature of President Donald Trump, would take effect in 2018.
+This is the big question mark for many.
+The tax overhaul bill, passed by Congress and signed by President Donald Trump this month, will take effect in 2018.

 You may see changes almost immediately in your withholdings from your paycheck.
 The IRS said earlier this month that it is closely monitoring the bill and expects to issue initial withholding guidance in January, which would allow taxpayers to begin seeing the benefits of the change as early as February.